 This beauty can capture illuminated images even when dark.
 This Nikon Speedlight SB-11 camera flash sports a guide number of 118 ft, ensuring that a distant subject is sufficiently illuminated.

-It also boasts a recycle time of 8 seconds, and the flash also facilitates very high-speed shooting in faintly lit spaces.
-It comprises swivel and bounce adjustment, which softens the light as it reflects it off ceilings, walls, and reflectors.
+It also boasts a recycle time of 8 seconds, and the flash facilitates very high-speed shooting in faintly lit spaces.
+It comprises swivel and bounces adjustment, which softens the light to reflect off ceilings, walls, and reflectors.

-It is equipped with 8 AA batteries, which power this Nikon camera flash to be used for more extended periods.
+It is equipped with 8 AA batteries, which power this Nikon camera flash for extended periods.

 All in all, this camera flash by Nikon will be a great addition to your camera kit.
 It will be perfect for all the photography sessions you conduct.
 Here are the details about this phenomenal flash that will undoubtedly push you to buy it:

-The SB-11 is one earliest flash unit which comprises TTL flash control capability, but it’s not going out of fashion.
-The SB-11 is a handle flash explicitly designed for professional applications.
+The SB-11 is one earliest flash units that comprise TTL flash control capability, but it’s not going out of fashion.
+SB-11 is a handle flash explicitly designed for professional applications.

 It is not portable and is large and bulky, as it has the most potent flash unit guide number of 36.
 Nikon produced it for their manual focus SLRs.

 The great news is that it is compatible with all Nikon SLR cameras.
-Additionally, this bracket mounting Nikon SB-11 boasts automatic control to match flash exposure to flash-to-subject distance.
+This bracket-mounting Nikon SB-11 boasts automatic control to match flash exposure to flash-to-subject distance.

 The new design uses a series of circuitry and silicon-controlled rectifiers, which enables it to conserve excess energy, thus minimizing recycling time and increasing the number of flashes for each battery set.

-It is an old model, but a sturdy one, so don’t hesitate to purchase this SB-11.
-It might not be considered a fashionable or up to date flash unit, but it is built to last and produces such a powerful output that it will leave you in awe.
+It is an old model, but a sturdy one so doesn’t hesitate to purchase this SB-11.
+It might not be considered a fashionable or up-to-date flash unit, but it is built to last and produces such a powerful output that will leave you in awe.

-It comes with a TTL function that is suitable for all your photographic needs.
-It is primarily dedicated to act as a master flash for numerous TTL flash setup.
+It comes with a TTL function suitable for all your photographic needs.
+It primarily acts as a master flash for numerous TTL flash setups.
 The best of all is its ease of use and accessibility.

-Once you familiarize yourself with the unit’s basic operation, you will master photography within no time.
+Once you familiarize yourself with the unit’s essential operation, you will master photography quickly.

 Summing it up, this flash highlights its multi-sensor balanced fill-flash with F100, F90x, and F5, AI-P Nikon lenses, and AF.

-Then comes it Matrix-balanced fill-flash and the fantastic and versatile tilting 90° flash head, which provides an angle of coverage 70° horizontally and 53° vertically.
-It also comes with a Nikon Wide Flash Adapter SW-3, Bracket SK-4, Sensor Unit SU-2, and Sync Cord SC-11, which supplement it.
+Then comes its Matrix-balanced fill-flash and the fantastic and versatile tilting 90° flash head, which provides an angle of coverage 70° horizontally and 53° vertically.
+It also has a Nikon Wide Flash Adapter SW-3, Bracket SK-4, Sensor Unit SU-2, and Sync Cord SC-11, which supplement it.

-The Guide 118; 82 number (ISO 100 in feet) and the extensive flash adopter SW-3 makes it even more attractive for photographers.
-The recycling time is also minimized to only 8 seconds, which makes it very efficient.
+The Guide 118; 82 number (ISO 100 in feet) and the extensive flash adopter SW-3 make it even more attractive for photographers.
+The recycling time is also minimized to only 8 seconds, making it very efficient.

 So this is an old product but is still a must-have.
 It is sturdy and is made of the best quality material.
-That is why it can last long and give excellent performance throughout its life!
+That is why it can last long and perform excellently throughout life!